xkeshav/color-collector/README.md

 ```json
 "cssColorCollector.colorInSeparateFile": true
 ```

-Note: if `colorInSeparateFile` is  true then a new file will be created on the open file location, and file name will be in **root-[open file name first word]-collector.css** format
+then a new file will be created same as to the open file location, and new file name in below format

+ **root-variable--[open file name].css**

+ and it will open after conversion done.

 ## Features